CaptainDreamcast/Bombx/README.md

 # Bombx
 Bombx.
 Puzzle game for Sega Megadrive.

 Think outside the box and have a blast!

+The playable ROM is placed in the appropriately named `ROM (you want this)` directory.
+For use with Mega Drive and Genesis systems.
+Use an Everdrive or emulators like Kega Fusion to play the ROM.

 ### Tools used:
 [__BMP2Tile__](http://gendev.spritesmind.net/page-b2t)
 [__Megadrive Map Maker__](http://gendev.spritesmind.net/page-mmm.html)